aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

 Post Deployment Agents Tasks
 ----------------------------
-This agent sample application requires that the Access Manager server is configured with the subjects and policies required by the sample application.
+This agent sample application requires that the Federated Access Manager server is configured with the subjects and policies required by the sample application.

 1. Create the following users: